mendhak/gpslogger/README.md

 F-Droid watches the Github repository for tags, and will build those tags, and sign it using its own key.
 So, there isn't too much to do.

-Ensure that [gpslogger/build.gradle](gpslogger/build.gradle#L47-L48) contains the latest version number to be released.
+Ensure that [gpslogger/build.gradle](gpslogger/build.gradle#L47-L48) `versionCode` and `versionName` contains the latest version number to be released.

 ## Working notes for F-Droid